 Ed Yong covers a fascinating new study that uses dots of absent ink in old woodcuts to map the historical biogeography of two wood-boring beetles—the common furniture beetle and the Mediterranean furniture beetle.
 That alone would make it a neat paper, but wait, there’s more.
 Because the two beetles were once regionally distinct but have become continentally cosmopolitan, the study also charts the growth of international trade throughout Europe.

 Thanks to the support of readers like you, Per Square Mile remains independent and ad-free.

-If you enjoy what you just read, please consider supporting the site with a monthly recurring donation as a Sustaining Member.
+If you enjoy what you read, please consider supporting the site with a donation.